nest/ode-toolbox/doc/index.rst

 ..
 Attention:: SymPy releases after 1.4 introduce a fourfold regression in runtime performance on the ODE-toolbox unit tests, compared to SymPy 1.4.
 Unless this conflicts with other version requirements, we would recommend to use SymPy 1.4 for now (for example, by editing ``requirements.txt`` to read ``sympy==1.4``).

 ..
-Attention:: The latest SymPy release at time of writing, 1.10.1, introduces as issue that prevents ODE-toolbox from being used with many common neuron models.
+Attention:: The latest SymPy release at time of writing, 1.10.1, introduces an issue that prevents ODE-toolbox from being used with many common neuron models.
 Please see https://github.com/sympy/sympy/issues/23417 and use an older SymPy version until this issue has been resolved.

 Prerequisites